marviecephas/google-kaggle-ai-agents-course-log/README.md

-# My httpshas Google's 5-Day AI Agents Intensive Course
+# My Journey : Google's 5-Day AI Agents Intensive Course

 Welcome to my repository for the **Google & Kaggle 5-Day AI Agents Intensive Course** (November 9-14, 2025).
 This repo serves as my personal log, code notebook, and project hub as I dive deep into the world of intelligent AI agents.